 Active duty military members have enough to worry about without the added stress of a child custody case.
 If you are a single parent and a member of the military, then you might worry about the impact your deployment or other service-related activities might have on your kids and on your child custody orders.

 Generally, California courts seek to maintain the status quo when it comes to how kids spend their time - meaning that if a child consistently spends more time with one parent and less with another, the courts will tend to keep that arrangement in place.
 This can seem unfair if you are a member of the military and can't be around your kids because of your duties as a servicemember.

-If you are a member of the military, be sure to contact an attorney before taking any action in your custody case.
+If you are a member of the military, be sure to contact an attorney at Family Law San Diego before taking any action in your custody case.
 Know your rights and responsibilities.
 In recognition of your sacrifice and service, our office offers a heroes' discount to any active duty military member.